Haplorhini: Uncertain placement of extinct early haplorhines

 Ni et al., in announcing Archicebus achilles in 2013 as what they describe as the earliest known primate with such detailed remains, place it somewhat differently to the above as they place Omomyids within Tarsiiformes, with Omomyids and Tarsiidae sharing a common ancestor, and that common ancestor sharing a common Tarsiiform ancestor with the Archicebidae.

-Possible stem Haplorrhini are some species which are usually considered to be Strepsirrhini, such as the Notharctidae, and Darwinius.
+Possible stem Haplorhini are some species which are usually considered to be Strepsirrhini, such as the Notharctidae, and Darwinius.